 The Chamber of Commerce and US Commercial Service are solid places to search for a qualified contact.

 Where do I file my information?

-You’ll submit your business documentation to the Chamber of Commerce in the specific country you’re interested in.
+You’ll submit your business documentation to the Chamber of Commerce in the specific country you’re interested in, unless otherwise noted.
+Depending on what type of business you are starting you may have to provide various documents.
 It’s a good idea to follow up after filing to ensure that your paperwork is in the right place and given proper attention.